matthewfest/cse017-quiz5-matthewfest/README.md

 ## Question 1

 Consider the Depth First Search graph algorithm versus the Breadth First Search algorithm.
 They are very similar, except one uses a stack and the other uses a queue.
-How does the choice of datastructure in the algorithm affect the execution of the respective algorithms?
+How does the choice of datastructure in the affect the execution of the respective algorithms?

 ## Question 2